 Bottom of the funnel: What does a conversion look like for your business?
 Is it a sale, a sign up, or a sales call?
 Clearly define that (for your team and for your site visitors), and ‘optimize it’ by presenting your offer clearly and transparently.
 Stack incentives around your offer so it’s as attractive as possible.
 Reduce friction and churn in the check out process by reducing the number of pages and steps involved to complete the transaction.

-But how exactly are you supposed to know what’s going on in the heads of your ideal customers?
+But how exactly are you supposed to know what’s going on in the heads of your potential buyers?

 Survey, interview, and collect feedback often and use that to inform what is (and isn’t) working on your website.

 Unless you’ve been living under a rock, you’ve probably heard the SEO or search engine optimization is a great way to expand your reach online by attracting new leads and prospects to your website.
 Much MUCH has been written on the topic, and frankly, a complete SEO strategy may feel like biting off more than you can chew for most business owners.

 But even if you don’t feel like jumping down the SEO rabbit hole, there are some easy steps to take to make sure your site is optimized so it can be more easily found by search engines…and humans.